akbarkanji/wet-lab-oxford-nanopore-protocol/README.md

 Place on ice

 3️⃣ Pooling and Cleanup
-Combine 2 µL from each barcoded sample into a clean tube
+Combine 11.5 µL from each barcoded sample into a clean tube

-Add 1X volume of magnetic beads
+Add 1X volume of AMPure magnetic beads (11.5ul) in a MIDI 96 well plate

 Incubate 5 min at room temp

-Place on magnet, wait for beads to pellet
+Place on magnetic rack, wait for beads to pellet

 Wash twice with 200 µL of 80% ethanol

 Air dry (do not overdry)

-Elute in 10 µL Elution Buffer (EB)
+Elute in 15 µL Elution Buffer (EB)

+Incubate for 10 minutes at Room temperature

+Pellet the beads on a magnet until the eluate is cler and colorless, for at least 1 minute

+Transfer 12ul of the eluate to a 1.5ml Eppendorf tube

+Quantify 1ul of the eluted sample using a Qubit fluorometer

+Prepare Adapter mix:
+Rapid adapter (RA)   1.5ul
+Adapter Buffer (ADB) 3.5ul
+Total volume          5ul

 4️⃣ Adapter Ligation

 Reagent	Volume
-Barcoded DNA	10 µL
+Barcoded DNA	11 µL
-RAP (Adapter)	2.5 µL
+RA (Adapter)	 1 µL
-Total	12.5 µL
+Total	12µL
 Mix gently, incubate 5 min at room temperature

-Do not heat-inactivate

 5️⃣ Flow Cell Priming and Library Loading (Flongle)
 🔬 Priming Mix

 Reagent	Volume
-Flush Buffer (FB)	117 µL
+Flow Cell Flush (FCF)	  117 µL
-Flush Tether (FLT)	3 µL
+Flow Cell Tether (FCT)	  3 µL
 Total Volume	          120 µL
-Steps:

-Mix FB + FLT gently
+Mix FCF and FCT gently

 Open the priming port on the Flongle adapter